electricworry/openocd-raspberry-pi-2b/README.md

 >
 ```

-The problem does not occur targetting a Rspberry Pi 3B with
+The problem does not occur targetting a Raspberry Pi 3B with
 `make run-openocf-rpi3`.